flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 ```

 So far, this does not introduces any new concept, we just created a component, setting
-up its animations atrtibutes.
+up its animations attributes.

-A `Bullet` behaviour is a simple one, it always moves towards to the top of the screen and should
+A `Bullet` behavior is a simple one, it always moves towards to the top of the screen and should
-be removed from the game if they are not visibile anymore, so let's add an `update` method to it
+be removed from the game if they are not visible anymore, so let's add an `update` method to it
 and make it happen:

 ```dart